 The only sure way to elicit something approaching humane behavior from them is to crawl and beg like a dog.
 You are worse than a slave, because you have nothing of value to offer your new owners.
 You are worse than an animal in a zoo because you are of no value to your captors.
 They really don’t care if you live or die.
 Those who do care cannot help.

 No one has more discretion than the judge, who holds your life in his hands.
 You are dependent on his mood of the moment.
 If he lets you off easy, he considers himself benevolent.
-If he sentences you to 10 years or a life in prison, he is only doing his job.
+If he sentences you to ten years or a life in prison, he is only doing his job.
 It’s always your fault for not having been sufficiently subservient at the outset.

 The dramatic change in Inmate 501’s life occurred in the course of minutes.
 All it took was a knock on the door.
 It mattered not at all that the supposed crime was completely innocuous.
 Once you are on the wrong side of the law, your life is officially worth nothing to anyone but those who can do little or nothing to help you.

 People talk of government compassion.
 But there is no compassion in jail, which is where anyone who resists the state — even in the smallest way — ultimately ends up.
-People talk of social justice but to implement it means requiring everyone to make a choice: obey or face humiliation and servitude.
+People talk of social justice but to implement it means requiring everyone to make a choice: Obey or face humiliation and servitude.

 Yes, people can “file grievances” or “sue,” and that is always the first thought of anyone who finds himself in the hands of captors.
 But to whom do you appeal?
 Whom do you sue?
 You are here again appealing to the same class of people, the same group of coercive agents, who have robbed you of your freedom.
 Your rights extend only as far as your masters allow them to extend.

-People who criticize government as nothing but beating, killing, and hanging — to use Mises’s phrase — are sometime accused of using exaggerated and hyperbolic language.
+People who criticise government as nothing but beating, killing, and hanging — to use Mises’s phrase — are sometime accused of using exaggerated and hyperbolic language.
 Surely government is more than that and is not always that.
 Something as simple as a stop sign doesn’t beat you or kill you!